-UHB has seen a significant decrease in the number of hospital-acquired pressure ulcers during 2014/15, especially grade 3 and grade 4 ulcers.
-As a result, the Trust has chosen to focus on reducing grade 2 ulcers.
+UHB saw a significant decrease in the number of hospital-acquired pressure ulcers during 2014/15. especially grade 3 and grade 4 ulcers.
+As a result, the Trust chose to focus on reducing grade 2 ulcers.
 This in turn should reduce the number of grade 3 and grade 4 ulcers, as grade 2 ulcers will be less likely to progress.

-The 2015/16 reduction target agreed with Birmingham Cross City Clinical Commissioning Group (CCG) is 132 non device-related grade 2 pressure ulcers.
+The 2015/16 reduction target agreed with Birmingham Cross City Clinical Commissioning Group (CCG) is 132 patients with non device-related, hospital-acquired, avoidable grade 2 pressure ulcers.

-In Quarter 1 2015/16, UHB reported 21 non device-related grade 2 pressure ulcers.
-This is a decrease compared to the previous Quarter.
-There were also no grade 3 or grade 4 ulcers reported.
+In Quarter 2 2015/16, UHB reported 15 patients with non device-related, hospital-acquired, avoidable grade 2 pressure ulcers, meaning a total of 36 so far in 2015/16.
+This continues the decrease seen in previous Quarters.
+In addition, there have been no patients with non device related, hospital-acquired, avoidable grade 3 or grade 4 pressure ulcers reported in 2015/16.

-For comparison, during the period April 2014 to March 2015, there were 144 non device-related grade 2 pressure ulcers reported at UHB.
+For comparison, during the period April 2014 to March 2015, there were 144 patients with non device-related, hospital-acquired, avoidable grade 2 pressure ulcers reported at UHB.